Cinnamon Vs Cassia

 Cassia and Saigon, meanwhile, boast higher levels of cinnamaldehyde, the fiery compound studied for its antimicrobial effects against foodborne bacteria (Food Chemistry, 2018).

-Korintje stands out for its eugenol content, a clove-like compound that may soothe minor aches.
+Korintje stands out for its eugenol content, a compound similar to cloves that may help soothe minor aches.

 Saigon’s intense oils are being researched for potential mood-boosting aromatherapy benefits (Phytotherapy Research, 2020).